-TIP: Make sure you’re consuming a minimum of 25 grams of fiber per day with healthy whole foods like chia seeds, avocado, leafy greens, beans, flax (duh), berries, and whole grains.
+TIP: Make sure you’re consuming a minimum of 25 grams of fiber per day with healthy whole foods like chia seeds, avocado, leafy greens, beans, flax, berries, and whole grains.

 TIP: Prioritize whole foods as much as possible and avoid packaged eats that list endless ingredients on their labels, especially “partially hydrogenated oils,” or trans-fats, which are particularly pro-inflammatory.
 Choose nutrient-dense snacks that are lower in added sugars and sodium.

 9. Be Smart About Supplements

 No single supplement will fix your hormone problems, but certain nutrients have been shown to alleviate symptoms.
 Supplements such as omega-3 fatty acids, vitamin D, and magnesium, may have a positive impact on hormone levels in some individuals but the effectiveness of other supplements marketed as “hormone balancers” is uncertain and may even be harmful.
 Inositol, for example, may promote ovulation regularity and improve insulin sensitivity in women with Polycystic ovarian syndrome or “PCOS.”
 Individuals have reported that taking vitamin B6 regularly helped improve symptoms like mood swings, breast pain, and bloating during the premenstrual phase, but more studies are needed to confirm this health claim.